microsoft/LLF-Bench/README.md

 # verbal-gym

-A collecation of gym environemnts with verbal feedback.
+A collection of gym environments with verbal feedback.

 On top of the standard gym interface, each envronment has a `docstring` attribute that describes the environment's problem or prior information in texts.
 In addition, the `info` dict returned by `step` function has a key 'feedback' that describes the verbal feedback given to the agent.

 ### Installation